pagekey/education/183-React-from-Scratch/README.md

 As you can tell, using CLIs for everything gets very messy.
 Keep your eyes peeled for our next post, where we'll create our own custom build script to streamline these things and open the door to infinite customization.

 In a post after that, we can dive more deeply into how to use React for Server-Side Rendering (SSR) and Static Site Generation (SSG).

+As a final note, if you decide to stick with this method, you may want to consider adding a `--minify` flag for your builds, which can decrease the size of the output `bundle.js` by what seems to be roughly 10x.

 Thanks for reading!